 Climbing Knots are tied in various situations for different purposes.
 As climbers trust their lives to the knots, it is therefore necessary to always keep the knots in check and learn their strengths and weaknesses.
 Tie the type of knot needed for a particular situation.

-is a key tool in Climbing.
+The climbing rope is a key tool in climbing.
 You will not be able to use your rope effectively if you do not know how to tie knots and what situation calls for a specific knot.
 These purposes and more are more than enough for beginners to learn how to tie knots commonly used in Rock Climbing.
 In this section, know several knots that you

 Double Loop Knots are usually tied for more security or if you want to have a double hold when hauling up or lowering load.
 A Double Alpine Butterfly is a good example of a Double Loop Knot.